-6.13 Green Infrastructure in the Rea Valley Urban Quarter will be a planned adaptable network of green spaces and routes which can provide a healthy and rich environment.
+Green infrastructure in the Rea Valley Urban Quarter will be a planned adaptable network of green spaces and routes which can provide a healthy and rich environment.
 The Delivery Plan will include site specific projects, including the comprehensive proposals for the River Rea, an improved Highgate Park and mechanisms for delivery.

-6.14 The SPD area is vulnerable to surface water flooding, which is why all major developments will be required to submit a Sustainable Drainage Assessment and Operation and Maintenance Plan in line with BDP Policy TP6.
+The SPD area is vulnerable to surface water flooding, which is why all major developments will be required to submit a Sustainable Drainage Assessment and Operation and Maintenance Plan in line with BDP Policy TP6.
 This policy prioritises sustainable drainage to minimise flood risk taking into account the future impacts of climate change.
-Wherever possible the natural drainage of surface water from new developments will be managed as close to its source as possible, through onsite provision of green infrastructure.
-These will include features such as green/ blue /brown roofs, swales, and rainwater water gardens which are well suited to urban mixed use neighbourhoods.
+Wherever possible the natural drainage of surface water from new developments will be managed as close to its source as possible, through on-site provision of green infrastructure.
+These will include features such as green/blue/ which are well suited to urban mixed use neighbourhoods.
 Where buildings are repurposed and it is unviable to incorporate SuDS within the development, applicants can make a financial contribution to community green and blue infrastructure such as the SuDS community streets.

-6.15 The quarter wide green infrastructure will help to regulate extreme temperatures, improve water quality, and assist in sustainable management of water through storage, retention.
-This will reduce peak flows into the sewer and river network to reduce flood risk from all sources.
+The quarter-wide green infrastructure will help to regulate extreme temperatures, improve water quality, and assist in the sustainable management of water through storage and retention.
+This will reduce peak flows into the sewer and river network and reduce flood risk from all sources.